We explain who is required to submit a notification under the change in control regime.

 Requesting additional information

-Once the notification has been acknowledged as complete, it may still be necessary to ask for additional information.
+Once your notification has been acknowledged as complete, we may still need to ask for additional information.
 A complete notification means we have sufficient information to begin our assessment.
 We will inform you once your notification is complete, and the date that the 60 working day assessment period will start.
 Depending on the outcome of our initial assessment, we may ask for additional information.
 Please note that on the first request for additional information, we can interrupt the 60 working day assessment period for up to 30 working days (20 days if the controller is regulated within the EEA).

 If you don't submit the additional information we request, we could object to the notification on the grounds of missing/incomplete information.

 Up to the 50th assessment day, we can request as much information as we need to make a decision.

 Other definitions of terms (such as parent undertaking) can also be found in the FCA Handbook Glossary.

 You can find guidance on acting in concert in the Sup 11, Annex 6G of our Handbook.

 Control is to be aggregated where 2 or more controllers have an implicit or explicit agreement to act together in respect of their control of an authorised firm (whether directly or indirectly).
 A number of scenarios are discussed in the guidance, including ‘passive controllers’.

 The procedure for assessing Change in Control notifications is set out in section 189 of the Financial Services and Markets Act 2000 (FSMA).
 The statutory assessment period for section 178 notifications is 60 working days from the date we acknowledge receipt of your notification, which can be extended by up to 30 working days if the assessment period is interrupted to request clarifying information.